mkrisher/mkrisher/README.md

 ### Super breviated list of projects I've worked on
 - Nike - Realtime data and analytics platform (Kafka)
 - Recurly - Data and Analytics platform
-- Kenna Security - Rails
+- Kenna Security - Ruby and Elasticsearch stuff
-- Harvest - Rails
+- Harvest - Ruby and Rails stuff
 - Proctor & Gamble - Mr. Clean, Swiffer, Dawn, etc
-- The Truth
 - Google - Gadgets, Gmail, another super secret thing that never saw the light of day
-- Cuban Council - whatever El Presidente sent my way
+- Cuban Council - whatever El Presidente sent my way, large list of projects
 - Death Cab For Cutie - site admin for a few years
+- Macromedia and Adobe - Lots of Flash stuff, everyone remembers Flash right?

 <!--
 **mkrisher/mkrisher** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.